shikokuchuo/mirai/README.md

 #> [1] TRUE
 ```

-If execution of a mirai surpasses the timeout set via the `.timeout`
+If execution of a mirai surpasses the timeout set via the ‘.timeout’
-argument, the mirai will resolve to an `errorValue`.
+argument, the mirai will resolve to an ‘errorValue’.
 This can, amongst
 other things, guard against mirai processes that hang and never return.

 ``` r